yurayura-nmr/chikaterasu-martini/README.rst

    :align: right

 Bash script to automate setup of multiple identical MD simulations.
-MD parameters are for the martini 2.2 forcfield.
+MD parameters are for the martini 2.2 forcefield.

 Usage
 -----